baktragh/atr1prnt/README.md

 ### DOS 2 Compatible file system dump with support for enhanced and double density

  * Directory dump
- * VTOC and Bitmap dump
+ * VTOC and Bitmap dump and consistency check
  * File system integrity check

 The file system integrity check includes the following: